 "You mean I talk too

-"Sometimes."
-She moved slowly, rolled so that her chest
+moved slowly and rolled so that her chest was against his, sighing softly as he

 "I thought you didn't